mongodb-partners/Amplify_APIGW_Atlas_for_startup/README.md

     ```bash
-    cd frontend
+    cd frontend/atlas_for_startup
     ```

-    Add the URL you retrieved in the above test step to the atlas_for_startup/src/TodoList.tsx script:
+    Add the URL you retrieved in the above test step to the frontend/atlas_for_startup/src/TodoList.tsx script:

     ```javascript